The Princess Bride is my favorite movie of all time. There was a point in my life where I could recite the entire movie, line by line.

 You’ve beaten my giant which means you’re exceptionally strong, so you could have put the poison in your own goblet trusting in your strength to save you, so I can clearly not choose the wine in front of you.
 But you’ve also beaten my Spaniard which means you must have studied, and in studying you must have learned that man is mortal so you would have put the poison as far from yourself as possible, so I can clearly not choose the wine in front of me.

 The quote is telling.
-Vizzini can’t choose either goblet.
+Vizzini can’t choose either goblet – and he knows it.

 He must get Westley to choose for him.